martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 Back-end servers MUST have an up-to-date copy of the ECHConfigList the client- facing server is using, though it need not hold the private key, in order to properly process and generate the relevant transport parameters.

+Back-end servers MUST NOT take any action based on the presence or contents of the initial_encryption_context transport parameter, as the client-facing server has likely stripped the Encryption Context out of the header.

 In all other respects they operate as Protected Initial servers.